sudorook/archlinux/README.md

 11) Install applications for playing music (`mpd`, `ncmcpp`, `clementine`), computing replaygain (`bs1770gain`), and using Pandora (`pianobar`).

+12) Install IRC, email, and other messaging clients.

-12) Install TeX libraries and Font Awesome icons.
+13) Install TeX libraries and Font Awesome icons.

-13) Download and install the Tor browser.
+14) Download and install the Tor browser.
 Edits the application launcher icon to look for "browser-tor".

-14) Install `vim` and `vim-plugins` and then set the user vimrc.
+15) Install `vim` and `vim-plugins` and then set the user vimrc.

-15) Install VirtualBox and kernel modules (dkms) for running it (host).
+16) Install VirtualBox and kernel modules (dkms) for running it (host).

-16) Install kernel modules (dkms) and tools for VirtualBox guests.
+17) Install kernel modules (dkms) and tools for VirtualBox guests.

-17) Install Wine not-emulator, along with the Mono and browser and some audio libraries.
+18) Install Wine not-emulator, along with the Mono and browser and some audio libraries.

 ### 8) Themes